 What happens after you hit your fitness goal(s), what next?

 Goals should never be fully static, as we as individuals continue to develop and grow.
-Once you reach a milestone, it is time reevaluate and consider what you want to accomplish next.
+Once you reach a milestone, it is time to reevaluate and consider what you want to accomplish next.

 Only very few people can say laying on their deathbed, that they achieved everything they ever wanted in life.